nprapps/nprapps.github.com/_posts/2017-08-11-newsappdev-backup.markdown

 twitter: nprviz
 ---

-## This position is not longer available
+## This position is no longer available

 NPR Visuals is looking for a contract news apps developer to join our team between early-mid September 2017 and early-mid December 2017, for a total of three months. **Applications are due Thursday, August 31.**